 Four categories of abuse have been defined and are generally accepted, although it is important to remember that abuse will often fall into more than one category at any one time

-Your Organisation staff will attend recognised Safeguarding training every two years and will be hold Enhanced DBS certificates no older than 2 years.
-Freelance practitioners will ensure that they also have an Enhanced DBS certificate no older than 2 years.
-We also recommend all Trustees, staff and volunteers to sign up to the DBS Update Service.
+Small But Mighty staff will attend recognised Safeguarding training every two years and will be hold Enhanced DBS certificates.
 This will empower them to recognise signs of abuse.
 Your Organisation recognises that all staff, Trustees and volunteers working with children, young people and vulnerable adults have a duty of care to recognise and report safeguarding concerns.

 Respond